Now that you have everything set up, let’s talk about some ways to be successful in your online course.

 - Stay ahead.
 Turn things in before they are due.

 - Back up your work so that nothing gets lost!
 It is a terrible feeling to complete an assignment, only to have to do it again because you didn’t back it up!
-A good way to back up assignments is to use a cloud service such as: One Drive, Google Drive, Dropbox, etc.
+A good way to back up assignments is to use a cloud service such as: Google Drive, Dropbox, etc.

 Communicating effectively is extremely important to doing well in your online course.
 Keep in mind that class communications are more formal than texting or conversing with your friends.
 When emailing your instructor or another student:

 - State the class and section in which you are enrolled.

 - Be sure to respectfully address your course instructor – check your syllabus for the way they refer to themselves.

 - Use appropriate language, spelling, and grammar (do not use texting short cuts).